Syrus of Genoa: Life

 Born at Struppa, a neighborhood of Genoa, he had a reputation for holiness and zeal.
 He succeeded Saint Felix as bishop of Genoa, having previously been parish priest at Saint Romulus (or "San Remo").
 He died at an advanced age of natural causes and was buried in the city.
 He is the main patron of the city of Genoa.

 Miracles

 As a boy, Saint Syrus is reputed to have brought his pet blackbird back to life by means of his saliva.
 Later, walking with his father in the hills above, he wished that a boat making for port might be still, whereupon the wind died and the ship came to a halt as if at anchor.
 Asking his father for permission to go on board, St. Syrus expressed his wish the boat might land, whereupon the wind returned and the boat freely entered the harbor.

-Legend holds that the bishop was able to banish a Basilisk that dwelt in a well adjacent to the Church of the Twelve Apostles; a plaque on a nearby house recalls the miracle.
+A legend holds that the bishop was able to banish a basilisk that dwelt in a well adjacent to the Church of the Twelve Apostles; a plaque on a nearby house recalls the miracle.
 This event is represented in a medieval bas relief on the portico arcade next to the church, as well as a fresco by Carlone in the apse.